Crescent Park (defunct amusement park): 19th century

 In 1900, LaMarcus Thompson built a scenic railway next to the Looff carousel.

 20th century

 In 1901, Boyden sold the park to the Dexter Brothers of the Hope Land Company, with Colonel R.A.
 Harrington acting as park manager.

-By 1902, a huge exhibition hall (326'x 122'x 49') was built on the midway, and was used by The New England Association for Arts and Crafts for their annual exposition.
+By 1902, a large exhibition hall (326'x 122'x 49') was built on the midway and was used by The New England Association for Arts and Crafts for their annual exposition.
 The hall was subsequently turned into the Alhambra Ballroom.